The Best Ferret Food Guide: What Should Ferrets Eat for Optimal Health

 • Dental problems

 When selecting a food, check for high protein (over 35% minimum), high fat (at least 20%), and low to zero carbohydrates.
-Avoid anything with grains, fruits, or added sugars.
+Avoid anything with grains, fruits, or added starches.

 Raw and freeze-dried diets: The gold standard